011 – Density

 Protocol

-3. Pull on the plunger to create a vacuum in the syringe until reaching a volume of 95 to 100ml.
+4. Pull on the plunger all the way in order to create a vacuum in the syringe, until reaching a volume of 100 mL.

-7. Remove the nail, clamp, and plastic fitting.
+8. Remove the nail, the wooden clamp, and the plastic connector.

-8. Push the syringe plunger to return to zero volume.
+9. Push the plunger of the syringe so as to return to zero volume.

-9. Attach the plastic fitting (unknown gas canister) to the end of the syringe.
+10. Install the connector attached to the canister on the end of the syringe.

-10. Open the valve of the unknown gas canister.
+11. Open the valve of the unknown gas cylinder (touch with finger tip).

-11. Draw a volume of unknown gas equivalent to the one measured in step 4 and close the fitting with the clamp as close to the end of the syringe as possible.
+12. Aspire an unknown volume of gas equivalent to that measured in step 4 (100 mL) and close the connection with the wooden clamp as close as possible to the end of the syringe.

 Anticipated Outcomes

-A volume of 100mL of propane, at atmospheric pressure and room temperature, weighs approximately 0.0493g.
+• A volume of 100mL of CO2, at atmospheric pressure and room temperature, weighs approximately 0.18g.
 This weight can thus be added to the total weight of the syringe assembly.

 Significance of the experiment: